adulbrich/cs-capstone-handbook/src/content/docs/project-selection/change.md

 ---

 :::caution
-Changing or pivoting projects requires your instructors approval.
+Changing or pivoting projects requires your instructors approval and might require finding a new project partner or mentor.
 :::

 Although not recommended, unforeseen circumstances might lead you to pivot on your initial project idea, or completely change projects, such as: